 Jesus did not reprimand those who were unworthy, but those who thought they were okay and could do without him.
 He constantly addressed those who were prideful about their own righteousness.

 So, how do you pray when you realize you’re in a mess?

 Come to me all who are weary and burdened, and I will give you rest.
 Matthew 11:28 (NIV)

 Come knowing he is a best friend.

 Jesus reclined—he relaxed and had a meal with the most despised people in society.
 Table fellowship, as it is called, in the Gospels was an intimate form of friendship.

 And that is the scandal of Jesus.
-He didn’t make those “sinners” –the prostitutes, the homeless, the addicts, the foul mouthed, the disbelieving—repent, or clean up before he loved and accepted them.
+He didn’t make those “sinners” –the prostitutes, the addicts, the foul mouthed, the disbelieving—repent, or clean up before he loved and accepted them.

-So, when he comes knocking on your door, invite him in into your messy life.
+So, when he comes knocking on your door, invite him into your messy life.

 Ask him to climb into your car on a Sunday morning.
-Invite him to have dinner with you at your house when the tension is rising and all hell has let loose.
+Invite him to have dinner with you at your house when the tension is rising and the battle is raging.